Dear Manufacturer Technical and Invoice Contacts,

 Importance of Submitting Correct Data

-Manufacturers are encouraged to review utilization data in MDP to ensure that state utilization data reported to CMS are accurate as compared to the state rebate invoices received by manufacturers (Note: The Medicaid state utilization data reported to CMS and posted in MDP does not reflect State-only and/or State Pharmacy Assistance Program units; therefore, please do not consider these types of units when performing your review).
-When preparing quarterly invoices, there may have been some differences in the unit standards used by the MDRP compared to those used by pharmacies.
-In those instances where the reimbursement unit standard used by pharmacies may be different from the rebate unit standard, appropriate conversion factors may be necessary prior to invoicing labelers.
-We have noticed that some manufacturers are repeatedly neglecting to apply the necessary conversion factors from quarter to quarter, often resulting in grossly overstated or understated rebate amounts, creating similar types of BPD disputes across numerous states.
-A unit conversion file (created and maintained by North Dakota) is posted to our Dispute Resolution Program (DRP) Medicaid.gov page, under DRP Resources: https://www.medicaid.gov/medicaid/prescription-drugs/medicaid-drug-rebate-program/medicaid-drug-rebate-program-dispute-resolution/index.html).
+When manufacturers gain MDP access on November 5, 2021, they are encouraged to review utilization data to ensure that state utilization data reported to CMS are accurate as compared to the state rebate invoices received by manufacturers (Note: The Medicaid state utilization data reported to CMS and posted in MDP does not reflect State-only and/or State Pharmacy Assistance Program units; therefore, please do not consider these types of units when performing your review).
+We have also noticed that some manufacturers are repeatedly neglect to apply the necessary conversion factor on the same NDC from quarter to quarter, often resulting in grossly overstated or understated rebate amounts, creating similar types of BPD disputes across numerous states.

 We appreciate the efforts put forward by the majority of our manufacturer stakeholders to ensure the accuracy of the data reported and in communicating with states and CMS to prevent disputes.
 If you have any questions, please feel free to contact us via this email resource box, MedicaidBPD@cms.hhs.gov.